unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `result` (required)

-This attribute specifies the expected resultant text in a document after processing this event and all prior events, and including any `startContext` text.
+This attribute value specifies the expected resultant text in a document after processing this event and all prior events, and including any `startContext` text.
 This text may be escaped with `\u` notation, see [Escaping](#escaping).

 **Example**